 There are many types of basket strainers to choose from.
 Each basket strainer will have installation instructions, so follow the directions of your strainers.

 Make sure to put a ring of putty around the sink strainer before inserting it into the sink opening.
 Put the rubber washer first then the bottom mounting cup before the mounting nut.
 Tighten the mounting nut until it is firm.
 Remove the excess putty from the top of the sink.Continue to 6 of 8 below.

 06 of 08

 The basket strainer is connected to the drain with a flanged tailpiece.
 If you have a dishwasher, you will need to use a flanged branch tailpiece which has an additional inlet for the dishwasher drain line.

 The flanged tailpiece screws directly onto the basket strainer.
-Make sure to use the tailpiece washer that should have come with the basket stainer.
-Also, I recommend putting a pinch of putty on the nut between the tailpiece washer and basket strainer.
+Make sure to use the tailpiece washer that should have come with the basket strainer.
+Also, it is recommended that you put a pinch of putty on the nut between the tailpiece washer and basket strainer.

 Re-install the dishwasher tube onto the branch tailpiece using pliers.Continue to 7 of 8 below.